Dodge Avenger: 1998

 An onboard recycling vapor recovery system, Cafe Latte exterior color, and a black and gray interior color combination are added.

 1999

 Next-generation driver and front passenger airbags are added, as well as a new exterior color: Shark Blue.
 The V6 engine and automatic transmission are standard on all models in mid-year, as well as several options.
-An antilock braking system (ABS) was used in all ES models until 1999.
+An anti-lock braking system (ABS) was used in all ES models until 1999.

 2000

 For the 2000 model year, the V6 and automatic transmission combination were standard on all Avengers, and ABS was an "option" for ES models.
 The four-cylinder engine was no longer available.
 Standard features that had previously been optional included power windows and locks.
 Base models added cruise control and four-wheel disc brakes.
 The ES coupes became with standard leather upholstery, keyless remote entry, and a power driver's seat.

 Replacement

 The coupe did not achieve high sales numbers, so in 2000, the Avenger was discontinued.
 It was replaced by the Dodge Stratus coupe for the 2001 model year.
 This coupe utilized the third-generation Eclipse platform and architecture.
 Mitsubishi assembled it at the former Diamond Star plant.
 However, the Stratus sedan was engineered and built by Chrysler.